Report: Musk proposes going ahead with deal to buy Twitter - KTVZ

 The trial seeking to compel Musk to buy Twitter is set to start in Delaware Chancery Court on Oct.
 17.

-By going through with the deal, Musk essentially gave Twitter what it was seeking from the court — “specific performance” of the contract with Musk, meaning he would have to go through with the purchase at the original price.
+Legal experts generally have said that Twitter had the upper hand in the lawsuit, which Twitter filed in July.
+Twitter is seeking “specific performance” of the contract with Musk, which means he would have to go through with the purchase at the original price.
 The contract Musk signed also has a $1 billion breakup fee.

-Eric Talley, a law professor at Columbia University, said he’s not surprised by Musk’s turnaround, especially ahead of a scheduled deposition of Musk by Twitter attorneys starting Thursday that was “not going to be pleasant.”

-“On the legal merits, his case didn’t look that strong,” Talley said.
-“It kind of seemed like a pretty simple buyer’s remorse case.”

 Among the remedies that would favor Twitter is a court order to go through with the deal.
 The Chancery Court last year forced private equity firm Kohlberg & Co. to go through with its $550 million buyout of DecoPac, a company based in Minnesota that calls itself the world’s largest supplier of cake decorating supplies to professional decorators and bakeries.
 The case was emblematic of the court’s common — though not uniform — resolution of enforcing contractual obligations on buyers.